ndr-repo/DocuFinderJS/README.md

 For external penetration testers & bug bounty hunters, only access scan results if you have received authorization from the target domain.
 By running a scan, this is passive reconnaissance.
 However, opening links contained in scan results is an active engagement.

 These could be files containing sensitive info & downloaded directly to your machine on-access.

-I am not responsible for any legal or criminal proceedings filed against you from using this tool.
+**I am not responsible for any legal or criminal proceedings filed against you from using this tool**.

 # Getting Started
 To get started with the DocuFinderJS bookmarklet, perform the following: